-Get special access and behind-the-scenes perspectives on some of the most famous sights in this Mediterranean capital city.
+Get special access and behind-the-scenes perspectives on some of the iconic sights and hidden wonders of this Mediterranean capital city.
 These six days with Atlas Obscura will intrigue, entrance, and surprise you at every step.

 Our explorations of history, culture, and spectacle will take place during one of the most exciting times in the year: Carnival.
 During our week together, we will celebrate Carnival with shows inspired by the golden age of classical music and cabaret in Barcelona.
 And on our final evening, we will don our best outfits and enter a lavish house museum for a Carnival Gala.
 Whether this is your first time in Barcelona or your fifth, this adventure is an extraordinary opportunity to fully immerse yourself in one of the most diverse and breathtaking cities in Europe.

 This trip is limited to a small group of 15 travelers.